 As the American novelist Mark Frost once said…“Crime has always been a regrettably consistent element of the human experience”, and it is an element that intrigues us to the point of fascination.
-Across the web, writing on crime can be found in crime blogs, true crime websites or as part of journalism as new crimes unfold and criminals are revealed.
-Crime and criminal behavior is awash with groups, individuals, actions, and behaviors which we question and probe.
+Across the web, writing on crime can be found in crime blogs, true crime websites, or as part of journalism as new crimes unfold and criminals are revealed.
+Crime and criminal behavior are awash with groups, individuals, actions, and behaviors that we question and probe.

 True Crime Blogs & Websites